tungph/pgjinja/README.md

 - Keep SQL queries in separate template files
 - Use Jinja2 templating for dynamic query generation
-- Execute queries asynchronously
+- Execute queries asynchronously with connection pooling
 - Automatically map query results to Pydantic models
+- Access comprehensive docstrings and API documentation for all classes and functions

 This approach helps separate SQL logic from application code, making your database interactions more maintainable and testable.
+All classes and functions include detailed docstrings with examples and type annotations for excellent IDE integration.

 ## Installation